LittleCodingFox/StaticWiki/Notes.md

 You can also add a link to a page from anywhere using the `[pagelink]page name[/pagelink]` tag, which will automatically use `../` when needed to make sure it's in the right folder.

+# TOC

+You can make a table of contents section for a page by adding a `[toc]contents[/toc]` tag to it.
+The contents you put in it will be applied in the `{TOC}` section of your theme, if that theme supports it.

 # Using themes

 To use themes, you must specify the themes in the `staticwiki.ini` file.
 You must specify the default theme name as well as a list of names and paths.